-Over 300,000 Southern California Edison customers across southern and central California could lose power as the utility considers preemptively shutting off electricity to reduce the risk of fire.
+Over 20,000 Southern California Edison customers across the Southland went without power Monday as the utility preemptively shut off electricity and considered turning off services for 205,000 others to reduce the risk of fire.

 The "public safety power shutoff" is aimed at lowering the threat of blazes erupting amid expected windy conditions, SCE said.

-The outages are planned as the region expects to see a high potential for fire danger, with powerful Santa Ana winds expected Sunday evening into Monday.
+The outages are planned as the region expects to see a high potential for fire danger, with powerful Santa Ana winds expected through Monday night.

-In Northern California, Pacific Gas and Electric is shutting off power to an estimated 2.3 million people as the massive Kincade Fire consumes large swaths of land.
+In Northern California, Pacific Gas and Electric shut off power to an estimated 2.3 million people as the massive Kincade Fire consumed large swaths of land.